swyddfa/arlunio/docs/users/index.rst

 .. nbtutorial::

 Welcome to the user guide!
-It is made up from a number of sections each focused on a particular aspect of :code:`arlunio`.
-Each section tries to be self contained so feel free to visit them in whichever order you fancy.
-However if this is your first time using :code:`arlunio` then it is recommended to start with the |Getting Started| section.
+It is made up from a number of guided projects that each try to focus on a particular aspect of :code:`arlunio`.
+Each project should be self contained so feel free to try them in whichever order you fancy.

-Where possible we have tried to include examples and short excercises that aim to demonstrate particular concepts and to encourage experimentation - while solutions to these excercises are available keep in mind that there is often more than one way to achieve the same outcome!

 .. only:: html